Table of Contents

 New Testament – Book Of Acts

 The incidents happening in Acts Chapter 2 transpire against the backdrop of the celebration of Pentecost in Jerusalem.
-It starts by stating how the Apostles have gathered in one place at the Day of Pentecost.
+It starts by stating how the Apostles have gathered in one place on the Day of Pentecost.
 Then, a sound like a mighty wind came from heaven and filled the entire room.
-The wind is a common symbol for the Holy Spirit.
+The wind is a common symbol of the Holy Spirit.
 The Apostles noticed what appeared to be “tongues of fires” that split apart and landed on each of them.
 Afterward, the Holy Spirit filled them with His presence, and the Apostles began to speak in other tongues.

 This event represents the fulfillment of Joel’s prophecy in Joel 2:28 when God will finally pour out His Spirit on everyone.
 Peter affirms that this event marks the beginning of a “continual outpouring” of God’s Spirit that is available to every believer from that point on.